 At present I am not teaching due to the award of a Leverhulme Research Fellowship.

-BA Emmanuel College, Cambridge (2010); MSt Exeter College, Oxford (2012); PhD University of Southampton / Wolfson Foundation, University of London (awarded Feb 2018).
+BA Emmanuel College, Cambridge (2010); MSt Exeter College, Oxford (2012); PhD University of Southampton / University of London (awarded 2018).

 Charles Oldham Shakespeare Prize (for best postgraduate research on Shakespeare), University of Oxford, 2012.
 Herchel Smith Prize, Emmanuel College, Cambridge, 2010.

+Leverhulme Research Fellow, The Shakespeare Institute, 2020-2023.
+Berlin Sessions Time and Space Visiting Fellow, Humboldt University / Berlin Mayoralty, 2020.
 Pforzheimer Visiting Research Fellow in the Humanities, Harry Ransom Center, UTexas (Austin), 2019.
 Wolfson Visiting Research Fellow, New York Public Library, 2017.
 Tom Jarman Research Fellow, Gladstone's Library, 2017.
 Jubilee Education Fund Visiting Scholar, Shakespeare Centre (RSC archives), Stratford-upon-Avon, 2015.
 Wolfson Scholar in the Humanities, 2013-17.